DracoGaruda/HTBBoxes/Sherlock/Unsupervised-DFIR.md

 ### Shell folders

-- We found bunch of LNK files and Jump lists.
+- We found bunch of LNK files and Jump lists under recent folder.
 - Run Zimmerman tools LEcmd and JLECmd against LNK files nad Jumplist respectively.
-- Personally ran it on entire directory and saved it in a csv files
+- Personally ran it against entire directory and saved it in a csv files
-- Note: When y0u review Mounted Devices Registry Key with USB Registry key.
-E: is toshiba Volume name
+- Note: When you review and relate Mounted Devices Registry Key with USB Registry key.
+E: is Toshiba USB Volume name

   ![Lnk file](https://github.com/user-attachments/assets/fb0d9bc9-6a5c-4175-aa0e-6703a3ecdab1)